openspending/community.openspending.org/resources/osi/tool-ecosystem.md

 ### Notes

-<p>See also the resources section in the [Spending Data Handbook](http://openspending.org/resources/handbook/ch014_resources.html)</p>
+<p>See also the resources section in the <a href="http://openspending.org/resources/handbook/ch014_resources.html">Spending Data Handbook</a></p>
 <p>Note: Many of these tools will have difficulty working on Internet Explorer (especially older versions), but we have yet to find more powerful tools which also work there.</p>

 ## A note on Network Analysis

 As you will see from the case studies in the videos, Network Analysis is an area that more and more people are looking into with regard to public procurement and contracts.

-Network visualisations are commonly used as a solution to this problem, however, we offer a note of caution not to overuse them; due to the amount of data on which they are often used, they can sometimes be overwhelming and the average non-expert can find them hard to interpret.
+Network visualisations are commonly used as a solution to this problem, however, we offer a note of caution to use them sparingly; due to the amount of data on which they are often used, they can sometimes be overwhelming and the average non-expert can find them hard to interpret.

 Often the types of information that it is possible to extract from a network visualisation e.g. “who is best connected?”, “are there links between person X and person Y?” -  could be more easily be found with a searchable database of connections.

-By way of illustration, see how easy to search http://littlesis.org/ is.
-If someone knows who they are looking for, the most powerful tool you can provide them with could be a search box!
-Both Little Sis and the future Ahalo project from K-Monitor offer crucial additional background context in the form of a searchable database of articles.
-(Tool gap alert: it would be amazing if every country had one of these!).

 It may also be wise to separate tools suitable for investigating the data, and tools used to present the data.
 In the latter case, clarity and not-overloading the visualisation will most likely yield a clearer result - so this is one area in which custom infographics may win out in terms of delivering value.